lockss/lockss-rtd-manual/docs/glossary/index.rst

       Ufw is developed by `Canonical <https://canonical.com/>`_.

    Web replay engine
-      .. index:: see: Web playback engine; Web replay engine

-      A Web replay engine, or Web playback engine, is a software application that allows a user to interact with a Web archive in a Web browser, typically with the ability to view the same URL as it was at different points in time.
+      A Web replay engine, or :index:`Web playback engine <see: Web playback engine; Web replay engine>`, is a software application that allows a user to interact with a Web archive in a Web browser, typically with the ability to view the same URL as it was at different points in time.
 The most famous example of a Web replay engine is that of the `Internet Archive Wayback Machine <https://web.archive.org/>`_.

-      :term:`LOCKSS <LOCKSS system>` offers up to three Web replay engines: :term:`ServeContent`, :term:`Pywb`, and :term:`OpenWayback`.
+      |LOCKSS| offers up to three Web replay engines: :term:`ServeContent`, :term:`Pywb`, and :term:`OpenWayback`.

    Wget
-      `Wget <https://www.gnu.org/software/wget/>`_, or Wget for short, is an open source software package for downloading and uploading files.
+      `Wget <https://www.gnu.org/software/wget/>`_, pronounced *W-get*, is an open source software package for downloading and uploading files.

       Wget is developed by the `GNU <https://www.gnu.org/>`_ project.